What are the risks of going to Zanzibar?

 Weather can affect not only comfort, but also transport reliability and access to medical or rural services—plan accordingly.

 Although traveling to Zanzibar is safe, learning about health, safety and Zanzibari traditions will ensure you have fewer risks.
 Preparing in advance and being cautious will let you appreciate what the islands have to show.
+In addition, we recommend that you should buy travel insurace before traveling to Zanzibar

 Related Articles

-- How to get to Mt Kilimanjaro from Nairobi?
+- How to get from Mombasa to Arusha?

-- What are the big 5 in Tanzania?
+- What is the largest region in Tanzania?

-- What is the richest city in Tanzania?
+- What is the second largest city in Tanzania?